Quiltville Custom Quilting

 Continue to add strips in this way to fill the triangles completely!
 The great thing about spiderweb blocks is you can use your smaller crumbs towards the points of the triangles!
 Here are 4 foundations covered.
 They look messy!
 But just use your rotory cutter and ruler to trim them up even with the paper foundations.
 I like to sew four block quarters in every "sitting" because it gets me up and out of my chair to stretch a bit while I trim.
 When trimmed, remove the paper carefully from the block quarters.

 This is one completed block!
 The circles will appear when you place the blocks side by side.
 Make as many blocks as you want to make the quilt the size you want it to be!
-My first spiderweb had a dirty pink background that is very hard to photograph! it just looks BLAH in photos, but it looks so much better in real life!
+My first spiderweb had a dirty pink background that is very hard to photograph!
+It just looks BLAH in photos, but it looks so much better in real life!
 Here are some pics I took of the construction process:

 This is 2 rows of 7 across!
 See the circles appearing?
 My son called this "The Pizza Quilt!"